Skip to content

 OnlyFans Safety Guide: Protecting Your Identity, Content, and Mental Health

-This guide covers the essential safety measures every OnlyFans creator should implement, from basic identity protection to emergency protocols for worst-case scenarios.
-Some of this will feel like overkill right now.
-Implement it anyway.
-You’d rather have protections in place that you never need than need protections you never set up.
+Some of this will feel like overkill at your current stage.
+Build it anyway.
+You’d rather have protections you never need than need protections you never set up.

-Protecting your real identity is the foundation of OnlyFans safety.
-Once your real name is connected to your creator account publicly, you can’t undo that.
+Protecting your real identity is the most critical safety decision you’ll make.
+Once your real name is publicly connected to your creator account, you cannot undo it.

-• Unique enough to be searchable — Google your proposed name to make sure it’s not already heavily associated with someone else
+• Unique enough to be searchable — Google it before committing.
+Make sure it’s not already heavily associated with someone else.

-• Easy to spell and remember — subscribers need to find you, so avoid complex or easily misspelled names
+• Easy to spell and remember — subscribers need to find you and share you

-• Consistent across all platforms — use the same name on Instagram, Twitter, TikTok, Reddit, and OnlyFans so your brand is cohesive
+• Consistent across all platforms — same name on Instagram, Twitter, TikTok, Reddit, and OnlyFans

-• Disconnected from personal details — no birth year, hometown, or other identifying information
+• Free of identifying details — no birth year, hometown, school, or anything that narrows the search

-Register the name on all major platforms immediately, even ones you don’t plan to use yet.
+Register it on every major platform immediately, even ones you don’t plan to use yet.
 This prevents impersonation and reserves your brand.

 Separate Everything

-Email: Create a dedicated email address for your creator work.
+Email.
+Create a dedicated email address for your creator work.
 Never use your personal email.
-Use a provider like ProtonMail for additional privacy, or at minimum a separate Gmail/Outlook account.
+ProtonMail provides end-to-end encryption with no tracking.
+Gmail works too — the key is separation.

-Phone number: Get a separate phone number for creator work.
-Google Voice (free), a prepaid SIM card, or services like Hushed or Burner provide numbers that aren’t connected to your personal identity.
-Use this number for platform verifications and creator-related communications.
+Phone number.
+Get a secondary number specifically for creator work.
+Google Voice is free.
+Hushed and Burner are low-cost options.
+Use this for platform verifications and creator-related communications.
+Never verify with your personal number.

 Geoblocking

-The trade-off is lost potential subscribers from those regions.
+OnlyFans lets you block subscribers from specific countries or regions.
+Use this to block your home country, state, or region if local discovery is a concern.
+The trade-off is losing potential subscribers from that area.
 For most creators, the privacy protection is worth more than the lost revenue.
-You can always unblock regions later if your comfort level changes.
+You can always adjust it later.

-Every photo you take with a smartphone contains metadata — including GPS coordinates.
+Every photo taken with a smartphone contains EXIF data — including GPS coordinates.
 Before uploading any content:

 • Disable location services for your camera app

-• Strip EXIF data from photos before uploading — tools like ExifCleaner (free, open source) or the Metapho app (iOS) handle this
+• Strip EXIF data using ExifCleaner or the Metapho app (iOS) before uploading

-• Review backgrounds carefully — visible street signs, landmarks, license plates, mail, or delivery packages can reveal your location
+• Review backgrounds carefully — street signs, landmarks, license plates, mail, or delivery boxes can reveal your location

-This might sound paranoid.
-It isn’t.
+This isn’t paranoia.
 Doxxing attempts are real, and determined bad actors use exactly these methods.

 • Stage name with zero connection to real identity